AIWeb/Example-Repo/README.md

 Example-Repo
 ============

-A small repo to test out by adding your name to
+A small repo to test out by adding your name to the list below.

 Check out [http://rogerdudler.github.com/git-guide/]( http://rogerdudler.github.com/git-guide/)